-- 1.1.42 National planning policy on a variety of themes is contained in Scottish Planning Policy (SPP) (Scottish Government, 2014).
-Key provisions of SPP on design and materials are: - to support sustainable development; - to encourage the use of sustainable and recycled materials in construction; and - promote development design that would contribute positively to the built and natural environment. - 1.1.43 Table 30 below provides a summary of the key development plan policies for CNPA that are of relevance to Materials, while Table A19.31 below provides a summary of the key development plan policies for PKC.
+- 1.1.42 National planning policy on a variety of themes is contained in SPP.
+Key provisions of SPP on design and materials are: - to support sustainable development; - promote developments that minimise the unnecessary use of primary materials and promote efficient use of secondary materials (in accordance with Zero Waste); - to encourage the use of sustainable and recycled materials in construction; and - promote development design that would contribute positively to the built and natural environment. - 1.1.43 Table 20 below provides a summary of the key development plan policies.
 An assessment of compliance of the proposed scheme in relation to these policies is provided in Appendix A19.2 (Assessment of Development Plan Policy Compliance), and is summarised in Chapter 19 (Policies and Plans).